Sleep: Screens Stealing Our Slumber?

 Brand Trust: The Era of Algorithmic Enshittification?

 The internet was supposed to empower brands to build relationships based on authenticity and shared values.
-But for so many of us, does it now just feel like surveillance capitalism, exploiting and manipulating our attention,...
+But has it instead become a surveillance capitalism machine - exploiting and manipulating our attention until we stop...

-Reputation Management: A World of Digital Life Sentences?
+Reputation Management: A New World of Digital Life Sentences?

-Reputation Management: A World of Digital Life Sentences?
+Reputation Management: A New World of Digital Life Sentences?

-Trust in Information: The Death of the Eyewitness?
+Trust in Information: The End of Believing Our Own Eyes?

-Trust in Information: The Death of the Eyewitness?
+Trust in Information: The End of Believing Our Own Eyes?

 The internet promised a more informed society where anyone could share knowledge freely.
-However, many people feel it’s led to a crisis of trust where expertise is constantly challenged, and huge numbers of us struggle to dis...
+But has it instead created a crisis of trust - where expertise is constantly challenged, and huge numbers of us struggle to discern fact...

 The Internet: A Corporate Hijacking of Digital Freedom?